AlessandroSaviolo/iNaturalist-2019/README.md

 ## 2. Dataset

-The images and annotations can be downloaded at [iNaturalist 2019](https://www.kaggle.com/c/inaturalist-2019-fgvc6/data).
+The images and annotations can be downloaded from [iNaturalist 2019](https://www.kaggle.com/c/inaturalist-2019-fgvc6/data).

 ## 3. Data format